News for commuters from the Junction TMO

 A big win for bicycling in Andover

-On Tuesday, October 22, the town’s new bicycle road infrastructure and safety initiative was introduced by Andover’s Planning Director, Paul Materazzo.
-This plan evolved from an initial meeting that some of our bicyclists had in the spring of 2012 at Pfizer.
+Paul Materazzo, Andover's Planning Director introduced a new bicycle road infrastructure and safety initiative.
+This plan evolved from an initial meeting that some of our bicyclists had at Pfizer.
 It’s exciting to see Andover make this effort to improve road safety for all bicyclists.

 A big win for bicycling in Massachusetts